jacksalici/inventory-app/readme.md

 - Create a new [collection](https://deta.space/docs/en/use/your-data/collections).
 - Get an API key for the newly created collection.

 That's it!
-The very first time that you and your party visit the website, you will need to enter the key and you will be ready to go!
-You can also set a party id that lets you have more inventories in the same collection.
+The very first time that you and your party visit the website, you will need to enter the key and then you will be ready to go!

+You can also set a **party id that lets you have more inventories** in the same collection.
 Note that just one person in the party has to do this procedure, then all people in the party share the same key and id.

 ### Security concerns

-1. All the people you share a collection API key with can change/delete/see the data in that collection.
+1. Anyone you share a collection API key with can see/change/delete the data in that collection.
 2. **The API key is saved unencrypted in the local storage of your device.
-This is generally not a good idea** but seeing the informal and playful target of this app, I've done it anyway.
+This is never a good idea** but seeing the informal and playful target of this app, I've done it anyway.